synfron/ReshaperForBurp/docs/Examples.md

 <a href="#" id="tip5"></a>
 **Drop a request so that it is not sent to an external server:**

-The example of drop requests below works on all supported tools: Proxy, Repeater, Intruder, Scanner, Spider, Target, Extender (other extensions).
+The example of drop requests below works on all supported tools: Proxy, Repeater, Intruder, Scanner, Target, Extender (other extensions).

 1. Open the `Settings` tab.
 2. Ensure the tool is selected under `Capture Traffic From:`